shsack/IBM-challenge/README.md

 # Our Solution

+Our solution to the problem can be found in ``main_notebook.ipynb`` contained in the ``final_submission`` file.
+All installation requirements to run the notebook and further details can be found inside.

+Below we briefly summarize our approach.

 ## 1. Reduction of the number of CNOTs

 As a first step, we reduced the number of CNOTs required per Trotter step, using an optimal decomposition of the XX+YY+ZZ rotation gate that requires only 3 CNOTs.